duplxey/postgres-post/README.md

 ![Back4app App Postgress](https://i.ibb.co/hYmfbcY/back4app-postgress-app.png)

+Clicking on the "Add expense" button should redirect you to the form.

 #### Parse SDK

+There's multiple ways to connect to a Back4app backend:

+1. RESTful API
+2. GraphQL API
+3. Parse SDK

+We'll go with the latter since it's the most robust and easiest to setup.

-The easiest way to connect to a Back4app-based backend is via Parse SDK.
-This toolkit comes packed with handy tools for tasks like querying and managing data, running Cloud Code functions, and more.
+Parse SDK is a toolkit that comes packed with handy tools for querying data, managing it, running Cloud Code functions, and more.
 It is available for many programming languages and frameworks such as JavaScript, PHP, Flutter, and Objective-C.

 Start by installing Parse via npm: